 The information throughout this site tells you a little about me in an effort to increase comfort and familiarity as you consider working with me.

 I am a Licensed Marriage and Family Therapist in Denver, Colorado.
-For nearly 20 years, I have worked with individuals, couples, and families dealing with a variety of concerns.
+For over 20 years, I have worked with individuals, couples, and families dealing with a variety of concerns.
 While I work with several clinical issues, my specialties include grief and loss, trauma, fertility concerns, and families dealing with prolonged conflict after divorce.

 When I was in training to become a therapist, I didn’t care about all the titles, associations, and letters someone could add behind their name—in fact, I still don’t!
 However, I have learned through my experience that some of the letters are necessary designations.
 So here is an explanation of the letters you see behind my name (and those of some of other counseling practitioners).